gitlabhq/gitlabhq/doc/api/README.md

 GET https://gitlab.example.com/api/v3/projects?private_token=9koXpg98eAheJpvBs5tK
 ```

-Example of a valid API request using curl and authentication via header:
+Example of a valid API request using cURL and authentication via header:

 ```shell
 curl --header "PRIVATE-TOKEN: 9koXpg98eAheJpvBs5tK" "https://gitlab.example.com/api/v3/projects"
 ```

 The API uses JSON to serialize data.
-You don't need to specify `.json` at the end of API URL.
+You don't need to specify `.json` at the
+end of an API URL.

 ## Authentication with OAuth2 token